Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 This makes solving the starting value for each iteration much faster.
-It gives us the same result as the slow subtraction method.
+It gives us the same result as the slow subtraction method that repeated many subtractions that we can shrink into how many times it occurred per row.

 <br /><br />